-Kettle Creek runs a 250m North of the study area.
+The closest extant source of potable water is a tributary of Kettle Creek which passes 120m North of the study area.
 The water resources that exist and existed close to the study area indicate archaeological potential.

 Soil texture can be an important determinant of past settlement, usually in combination with other factors such as topography.
 As indicated previously, the soils within the study area are variable, but include pockets of well-drained and sandy soils that would be suitable for pre-contact Aboriginal agriculture.